 - Must meet for a minimum of three weeks, for at least thirty contact hours of instruction, not including examination periods.

-- ALL courses must be taken for a letter grade (no Pass/Fail or Credit/No Credit options permitted) and a C or higher must be earned in order for credit to transfer.
+- Only courses taken for a letter grade may transfer (no Pass/Fail or Credit/No Credit options permitted) and a C or higher must be earned in order for credit to transfer.

-- When you set your D-Plan, make sure that the term during which you intend to participate in a non-Dartmouth-sponsored program it is set to an "L."
+- When you set your D-Plan, make sure that the term during which you intend to participate in a transfer term (non-Dartmouth-sponsored program) it is set to an "L."

 - Your D-Plan will be modified to reflect a "T" after your transfer term application has been approved.